www.tutortots.ca

 Professional Business Woman on the phone

-As a private tutor, I provide a safe and nurturing environment that gives struggling children permission to struggle without shame.
+it is important that we provide a safe and nurturing environment that gives struggling children permission to struggle without shame.
 Out of sight from their judgmental peers and/or teachers, whose expectations might not be realistic, children can now get the individualized attention they need to support their learning and unlock their self-confidence.

 Picture

-Also, Anissa knows firsthand the positive influence a tutor can make in a child's life.
+Anissa knows firsthand the positive influence a tutor can make in a child's life.
 Frustrated with math herself, she developed an amazing relationship with her own tutor, Dean, and, with Dean's help, she boosted her confidence and went on to receive many awards in math.
 Anissa is compassionate and positive, and she understands that, with the right tutor, anything is possible.

 Picture